prawin2k/azurespace/1. Bicep/6. Azure Bicep - Create App Service Plan/README.md

 App Service Plan defines all the computing Infrastructure resources requried for a website to run.

-## Execute & Deploy Azure Resource Group to a Subscription using the below command.
+## Execute & Deploy resources to Azure Resource Group using the below command.

 ```
 az deployment group create -g azbicep-dev-eus-rg1 -f 2.AppServicePlan.bicep